fetche-lab/GeneNetwork_24L/Data_processing/C_elegans/Celegans_protocol-updated.md

 - Before running the script below, make sure your input files adhere to the formatting explained above, with corresponding examples for each as per the links provided

-- NB; the `*_marker.txt` file usually has disarranged columns.
+- NB; the `*_marker.txt` file usually has disarranged columns ([see example]()).
 Check and compare with the example provided above.
 If not in the expected order, you can use excel to create a new sheet with the correct format, then use the following script to convert it to the txt format as follows;

 ```python
 #!/usr/bin/env python3